tomgrek/zincbase/README.md

 * Add documentation
 * "solidify" method that takes bindings output from a rule and adds them to graph as concrete atoms so NN can work on them.
+* to_csv method
+* utilize postgres as backend triple store
+* attributes for nodes / relations

 # References & Acknowledgements